-When it comes time to choose an insurance policy, especially a homeowners insurance policy, you might find yourself a little overwhelmed by the sheer number of options you can choose from.
+When it comes time to choose an insurance policy, you might find yourself a little overwhelmed by the sheer number of options you can choose from.
 Not only do you have to choose a provider, but you have to select which add-ons you want, which options you think are best for you, and what preferences you need.

 What is a named perils insurance policy?